lake-wg/edhoc/draft-ietf-lake-edhoc.md

 # Long PLAINTEXT_2 {#large-plaintext_2}

-By design of encryption of PLAINTEXT_2, if the EDHOC hash algorithm is SHA-2 then HKDF-Expand is used which limits the length of plaintext that can be encrypted to 255 * hash_length, where hash_length is the length of the output of the EDHOC hash algorithm given by the cipher suite.
+By the definition of encryption of PLAINTEXT_2 with KEYSTREAM_2, it is limited to lengths of PLAINTEXT_2 not exceeding the output of EDHOC-KDF, see {{expand}}.
+If the EDHOC hash algorithm is SHA-2 then HKDF-Expand is used, which limits the length of the EDHOC-KDF output to 255 * hash_length, where hash_length is the length of the output of the EDHOC hash algorithm given by the cipher suite.
 For example, with SHA-256 as EDHOC hash algorithm the length of the hash output is 32 bytes and the maximum length of PLAINTEXT_2 is 255 * 32 = 8160 bytes.

 While PLAINTEXT_2 is expected to be much shorter than 8 kB for the intended use cases, it seems nevertheless prudent to provide an extended solution for the event that this should turn out to be a limitation.